tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 error code.

 ### Handling HelloRetryRequest {#client-hrr}

+As required in {{send-ech}}, clients offering ECH MUST ensure that HelloRetryRequest-sensitive parameters applicable to TLS 1.3 and higher versions in ClientHelloInner match that in ClientHelloOuter.
+These parameters
+include:

+1. TLS 1.3 {{!RFC8446}} ciphersuites in the ClientHello.cipher_suites list; and
+1. The "key_share" and "supported_groups" extensions {{RFC8446}}.
+(These
+extensions may be copied from ClientHelloOuter into ClientHelloInner as described in {{send-ech}}.)

+Future extensions that influence the conditions in which servers send a HelloRetryRequest MUST also match across ClientHelloOuter and ClientHelloInner.

 If the server sends a HelloRetryRequest in response to the ClientHello, the client sends a second updated ClientHello per the rules in {{RFC8446}}.